hasnainfarid/Custom_Gymnasium_Environments/fleet_management_env/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and available under a simple open source license.
+Feel free to use, modify, and distribute as needed.

 ## 📚 Citation